syaffers/t-rex-runner-ai/README.md

 approaching objects.
 If a cactus or a pterodactyl comes close enough to T-rex, the agent will press `Space` to indicate a jumping action.
 It also accounts for objects flying higher than the T-rex.

+### Convolutional Net (CN) Agent

+The CN agent uses labelled images to predict the action on a particular frame.
+Using the training data collected by the KL agent, we have an image-action pair which can be subjected to a normal supervised learning optimization.
+Currently, no time-based measures are taken (i.e. convolving over time on multiple consecutive frames).
+The agent also shows the confidence of the predictions as bar plots on the top-left hand corner of the agent screen.

 ### Keyboard-Logging (KL) Agent